judytabbal/dynbrainSS/README.md

 A pdf for 'dynbrainSS manual' is available in the [release here](https://github.com/judytabbal/dynbrainSS/releases/tag/v1.0) as a simple step-by-step guide for interface use.

 ## Results Examples
-- Some MATLAB Figures for an example of ICA-JADE method application on dynamic functional connectivity of MEG data during motor and working memory tasks (used and described in our article, refer for more details).
+- Some MATLAB Figures for an example of ICA-JADE method application on dynamic functional connectivity of MEG data during motor and working memory tasks (used and described in our article, refer for more details) are available in the [release here](https://github.com/judytabbal/dynbrainSS/releases/tag/v1.0).
 - These figures can be opened in MATLAB software and allow a good 3D interactive visualisation of brain networks.